Cannabis can be a powerful drug. But can you overdose on marijuana?

 If someone with a mental illness takes more than they can handle, they can experience delusions and paranoia.
-This may lead the person to feeling flat or emotionless, and withdrawing from other people.
+This may lead the person to feel flat or emotionless, and withdraw from other people.
 They also might need treatment for substance use disorder in addition to other mental health concerns common among psychiatric patients.

 While it’s impossible to abuse this substance and it can be dangerous, the health concerns surrounding its use are somewhat justified.
 But overdosing on marijuana is quite unlikely, even with a mental addiction to the leafy drugs.